← Back to all apps

 Full Description

 Get full task details by ID.
-Returns name, description, assignee, due dates, custom fields, projects, dependencies.
+Returns name, description, assignee, due dates, custom fields, projects, dependencies, followers, parent, memberships (project and section), and acknowledgements (hearts and likes).
 Essential before updating tasks.
 Use opt_fields for custom field values.
+Comments and subtasks are included by default.
+Set include_comments or include_subtasks to false to exclude them.
 Required for understanding task context.

 Required